Is someone stealing your brand name? If so, you need to take the right action against the Infringement of your trademark.

 Indirect Infringement

 Indirect Infringement of a trademark is defined in the Trademark Act 1999 as a class of Infringement where no provisions exist.
-The trademark registration courts rely on the universal principle to deal with cases of indirect Infringement.
-As per these principles, not only the infringer but also the person or the body of persons that induces the Infringement of the trademark is held accountable.
+The trademark registration courts rely on the universal principle to deal with indirect infringement cases.
+Per these principles, the infringer and the person or the body of persons that induces the Infringement are held accountable.

 Vicarious Liability

-As per Section 114 of the trademark act, vicarious liability is any company committing the act of trademark infringement.
-It means that a company, as a whole, will have to take responsibility if any person belonging to that company engages in the act of trademark infringement in India.
+As per Section 114 of the trademark act, vicarious liability is any company committing the Act of brand logo infringement.
+It means that a company, as a whole, will have to take responsibility if any company member engages in brand logo infringement in India.
 While it would be counted as the indirect infringing of trademarks, the whole organization would have to bear the trademark infringement penalties in India.

-Here are the essential elements of Vicarious liability as per the trademark infringement rules:
+Here are the essential elements of Vicarious liability as per the TM infringement rules:

 Contributory Infringement

-Contributory Infringement refers to someone who has – directly or indirectly – contributed to the act of trademark infringement.
+Contributory Infringement refers to someone who has – directly or indirectly – contributed to the Act of Infringement.
 Following are the different elements of Contributory Infringement:

-If you don’t want your brand to be stolen by another party, then you must any infringer face the consequences of trademark infringement in the following ways:
+If you don’t want your brand to be stolen by another party, then you must any infringer face the consequences of brand logo infringement in the following ways:

 Sometimes, brand infringement doesn’t happen deliberately.
-In a world lacking in originality, sometimes, people have a hard time separating inspiration from copying someone.
-Therefore, before you take a cease and desist letter for trademark infringement approach, you must first talk to your infringers.
-If they are willing to stop their act at once and are ready to pay for any damages for trademark infringement in India, you are good to go.
-We mean that there is no need to send a trademark infringement warning letter right at the start.
+People sometimes have difficulty separating inspiration from copying someone in a world lacking originality.
+Therefore, before you take a cease and desist letter for the TM infringement approach, you must first talk to your infringers.
+If they are willing to stop their Act immediately and are ready to pay for any damages for trademark infringement in India, you are good to go.
+We mean there is no need to immediately send an infringement warning letter.

 Filing a complaint to the Trademark Authorities